matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

 Takeaways
 --------------------------------
 * Just because you see two classification tasks as the same does not mean that your CV algorithm will.
 Reading letters off of photocopied paper is not the same as reading them from a live webcam off of a whiteboard.
 The best way to avoid this is to train your CV model on data you collect yourself.
 But we were able to close the gap by being particular with our input conditions.
-* Integrating two essentially separate projects requires more thorough communication than understanding the outputs of those seeparate parts.
+* Integrating two essentially separate projects requires more thorough communication than understanding the outputs of those separate parts.
 This is particularly true for two pieces of code running simultaneously, and the inevitable synchronicity issues that come with it.
 * Dealing with planar math embedded within an inverse kinematics problem is hard.
 Chosing simplifications to model in–say, instead of viewing the plane as a continuous surface and instead as something like a discrete dot-matrix, and assuming roughly continous behavior in the arm between those points–is very helpful for tackling these problems without a deep knowlege of the subject.